fireship-io/fireship.io/content/courses/supabase/_index.md

 ---
 lastmod: 2022-11-11T10:23:30-09:00
-title: React Supabase Course
+title: React Supabase Full Course
-description: Build a production-ready web app with Supabase and React
+description: Build and deploy a full-stack production ready web app with Supabase, React, adn Postgres
 weight: 0
 type: courses
-author: Zack De Rose
+author: Zack DeRose
 authorname: Zack DeRose
-authorbio: Senior Engineering Manager at Nrwl
+authorbio: Senior Engineering Manager at Nx && that guy from the Supaship YouTube channel
 vimeo: 773378423
 tags:
   - react
   - supabase
   - pro

 stack:
   - supabase
   - react
   - postgres
 ---

 **The Supabase Course** is a intermediate-level project-based course that builds a Reddit-clone from scratch with Supabase, Postgres, and React.

 ## 🦄 What will I learn?